yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

 The other geometric properties (the length(s) along each dimension and the upper bound(s) on each dimension) can be derived from the properties that the bullets list.

 There is, of course, a well-defined priority among the comparisons.
-Briefly, value comparison is done first—and only if no difference is detected are the geometric properties compared.
+Briefly, value comparison is done first.
+Then, but only if no difference is detected, are the geometric properties compared.

 ### Pairwise comparison of values